| WHY

 can take the V-factor of their mare and match it to the

-V-factors of available stallions as part….
+V-factors of available stallions as part….Repeat PART…of

-Repeat PART…of their considerations for breeding.
-Breeders
+their considerations for breeding.
+Breeders always should

-the consistent reproduction of natural foxtrot in their
+reproduction of natural foxtrot in their offspring.

 The